oracle/coherence-operator/docs/samples/operator/metrics/own-prometheus/README.md

 # Scrape metrics from your own Prometheus instance

-You may wish to scrape the metrics from your own Prometheus instance rather than use the included prometheus and Grafana.
+You may wish to scrape the metrics from your own Prometheus Operator instance rather than use the prometheusopeartor subchart included with coherence-operator.

 This sample shows you how to scrape metrics from your own Prometheus instance.